Hart Crane: Death

-While en route to New York aboard the steamship Orizaba, he was beaten up after making sexual advances to a male crew member.
-Just before noon on April 27, 1932, Crane jumped overboard into the Gulf of Mexico.
-Although he had been drinking heavily and left no suicide note, witnesses believed his intentions to be suicidal, as several reported that he exclaimed "Goodbye, everybody!" before throwing himself overboard.
+Just before noon on April 27, 1932, Crane jumped into the Gulf of Mexico.

+Although he had been drinking heavily and left no suicide note, witnesses believed his intentions to be suicidal, as several reported that he exclaimed "Goodbye, everybody!" before jumping overboard.
+The ship was about 300 mi from Cuba.
+An article the following day in The New York Times linked his death to his father's.
 His body was never recovered.
-A marker on his father's tombstone at Park Cemetery outside Garrettsville, Portage County, Ohio includes the inscription, "Harold Hart Crane 1899–1932 lost at sea".
+A marker on his father's tombstone at Park Cemetery outside Garrettsville, Ohio includes the inscription, "Harold Hart Crane 1899–1932 lost at sea."